Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 ## 2024.03.31

 - [x] Check CaLM embeddings → [[2024.03.31 - Overcoming Semaphore Error when Processing CalM Dataset|dendron://torchcell/torchcell.datasets.codon_language_model#20240331---overcoming-semaphore-error-when-processing-calm-dataset]]
-- [ ]
+- [ ] Different spiking levels in DmfCostanzo suggest that we should be setting chunksize for differernt functions to squash memory usage when needed.
-- [ ] Rerun CaLM embeddings with finisehd script to make they can be reproduced.
+- [ ] Rerun CaLM embeddings with finished script to make they can be reproduced.
 - [ ] Compute all nucleotide transformer embeddings.
 - [ ] Try to do a `1e6` local docker build.
 - [ ] Add dataset to the data model